Games rights holder Discovery backs Paris 2024 bid over LA

-BERLIN Olympic Games rights holder Discovery Communications, a U.S. firm, threw its weight behind Paris' bid for the 2024 summer Games on Thursday, picking the French capital over Los Angeles.
+BERLIN (Reuters) - Olympic Games rights holder Discovery Communications, a U.S. firm, threw its weight behind Paris' bid for the 2024 summer Games on Thursday, picking the French capital over Los Angeles.

 The two cities are the only ones left in the bidding race after four others withdrew over financial concerns.